fkooman/php-secookie/README.md

 # Introduction

-This is a simple and secure cookie and session library written in PHP.
-It does NOT use any of PHP's built-in cookie/session functions.
+This is a simple to use and secure cookie and session library written in PHP.
+It does not use any of PHP's built-in cookie/session functions.

-An extensive set of unit tests are included, testing all aspects of the library.
+An extensive set of unit tests are included, testing all aspects of the library including "integration" tests using the built-in PHP web server.

 Many thanks to Jørn Åne de Jong (Uninett) for invaluable feedback during the development.